 Native orchids and those from the Caribbean will not require long-term maintenance.
 However, orchids from outside Florida will require maintenance, particularly truly tropical orchids, which will require additional fertilizing, possibly supplemental watering, and protection from periodic cold or frost.
 Some tropical orchids from, for example, Brazil might not tolerate temperatures in the 50s Fahrenheit, let alone the 40s – temperatures which are common even in the southernmost reaches of Florida.

 Where can I find wild orchids in Florida?

 Wild orchids grow in a variety of habitats.
-Tree-attached orchids are found in the subtropical part of Florida, mostly in the Everglades.
-Ground orchids are found in low-lying wet areas, such as swamps or on the forest floor, and grow throughout Florida.
+Tree-attached orchids, or epiphytic orchids, are found in the subtropical part of Florida, mostly in the Everglades.
+Terrestrial orchids are found in low-lying wet areas, such as swamps or on the forest floor, and grow throughout Florida.

 How do you take care of native orchids?

 When it comes to Florida’s native tropical orchids, select the right tree and the right conditions for the species.
 Identify the species you’re dealing with to know whether it’s shade-loving, partial shade, or full sun.
 When first establishing an orchid plant, make sure it’s attached bare-root on the tree bark and fastened tightly to the tree – this allows it to attach its roots naturally.
 When first establishing a plant, water it every day for a good two weeks.
 After 2 weeks, you can slowly wean the orchid off water; by week 3, water every other day.
 At week 4, water it every 3 days, and after a month, there’s no need to keep watering.